 geom_hline(yintercept = 2000)

-This plot often makes more sense on a log scale too:
+These plots often make more sense on a log scale too:

 qc.metrics %>%